- Dept Admin

 - Outreach and clubs

 There are many components to a successful university physics program that we cannot support with state funds: scholarships and fellowships for graduate or undergraduate students, faculty and student travel to conferences, visiting speakers.
 Contributions from alumni and friends of the Department can enhance the ability of the Department to provide physics experiences that are essential to the development of our students.
 Please consider including the Physics Department among your annual list of donations.
-Your tax-deductible donation will be acknowledged with letters from the Foundation and the Physics Department, and with your permission your name will appear with the list of donors in our annual departmental newsletter.
+Your tax-deductible donation will be acknowledged with letters from the Foundation and the Physics Department.

 Online: Physics now has a checkbox on the Foundation page.